argonne-lcf/ai-testbed-userdocs/docs/sambanova/DataParallel.md

 script.
 Use **run**, it is used for training, with the **data-parallel** argument, and also the **reduce-on-rdu** argument.
 Then specify the location of the pef file

-Let's take a look at the next command.
-So the next command is pretty much the same, except for we're going to use measure-performance command.

 ```bash
 #!/bin/bash